Putin to pardon jailed tycoon Khodorkovsky

 Analysts had said Putin would only allow Khodorkovsky to walk free if he no longer regarded him as a political threat.
 The former businessman has announced no political plans.

-Gololobov said Putin had nothing to lose by letting Khodorkovsky out a few months early and that the show of mercy would make it harder for Khodorkovsky to criticize Putin.
+Gololobov said Putin had nothing to lose by letting Khodorkovsky out a few months early and that the show of mercy would make it harder for Khodorkovsky to criticise Putin.

 "Will he walk up to a podium and say: 'Putin's a swine'?"
 Gololobov said.
 "Such direct battle would be awkward."